yassinMi/YVDLAPP/README.md

 video downloader android app

-v0.2.4-alpha.1
+v0.2.4-alpha.2
-app restrctured. not tested yet
+app restrctured. builds correctly. apk untested

 core functionality that is not yet supported in this version: